KurtLabUW/BTReport/README.md

 ## Clinically relevant features
 BTReport extracts a set of interpretable, clinically meaningful variables from each case, including patient demographics, VASARI morphology, and 3D midline shift measurements.
-These features summarize key aspects of tumor biology and mass effect that are routinely used in radiology reports and neuro-oncology decision-making.Kaplan–Meier analyses show that many of these features are predictive of overall survival, highlighting their clinical relevance and utility as structured inputs for downstream report generation.
+These features summarize key aspects of tumor biology and mass effect that are routinely used in radiology reports and neuro-oncology decision-making.
+Kaplan–Meier analyses show that many of these features are predictive of overall survival, highlighting their clinical relevance and motivating their use as structured inputs for radiology report generation.

 <p align="center"> <img src="assets/survival.png" width="900"/> </p>